 3. Submission Requirements

 File Organization.
-Each file shall be submitted to the MHDO or its designee as separate ASCII file.
-Each record shall be terminated with a carriage return (ASCII 13) or a carriage return line feed (ASCII 13, ASCII 10).
+Each file shall be submitted to the MHDO or its designeeseparately.

 Filing Method.
-Data files must be submitted to the MHDO’s Payor Data Portal via secure FTP or secure web upload interface at https://mhdo.maine.gov/portal.
+Data files and supporting information must be submitted to the MHDO’s Payor Data Portal via secure FTP or secure web upload interface at https://mhdo.maine.gov/portal.
 E-mail attachments shall not be accepted.

 Testing of Files.
 File testing shall be completed within one hundred and eighty days of the adoption of any changes to the data element content or format of the files described in Section 2(B) or at least sixty days prior to the initial submission of production files.